joris97jansen/borrowser/README.md

 # Borrowser 🦀🌐

-A learning project: building a desktop **web browser in Rust**, from scratch, with a focus on understanding every piece of the stack: windowing, rendering, event loops, UI, and networking.
+A learning project: building a **web browser in Rust**, from scratch, with a focus on understanding every piece of the stack: windowing, rendering, event loops, UI, and networking.

 ---

 ## 🙋 Why "Borrowser"?

-Because this is not a production browser, it’s a **Rust learning experiment**.
+It’s a **Rust learning experiment**, think “Borrow checker” + “Browser” = Borrowser. 🦀

-Think “Borrow checker” + “Browser” = Borrowser. 🦀
+P.S. nothing borrowed from Chormiun *wink*.

 ---